Are Dispensaries Legal?

-By March 2018, every province has revealed its cannabis retailing plans and some have started the licensing process.
+By March 2018, every province had revealed its cannabis retailing plans and some have started the licensing process.
 There may be licensing limits, so the early bird may be rewarded.

-Government stores: Ontario – ON, Quebec – QC, New Brunswick – NB, Nova Scotia – NS, Prince Edward Island – PE, Yukon – YK, Northwest Territories – NT.
+Government stores: Ontario – ON (With Doug Ford’s election, this may change), Quebec – QC, New Brunswick – NB, Nova Scotia – NS, Prince Edward Island – PE, Yukon – YK, Northwest Territories – NT.
 Yes, darned near all of Eastern Canada: ON, QC, NB, NS, PEI, YK, NWT

 Private Retailers: British Columbia – BC, Alberta – AB, Saskatchewan – SK, Manitoba – MB, Newfoundland & Labrador – NL, Nunavut – NU .
 You got it…all of Western Canada plus a couple of outliers.

 Public (Government) & Private: BC, NL, NU

 Private Online Sales: SK, MB.
 Both must have retail license.